check-spelling/check-spelling-docs/Event-descriptions.md

 Most of the time, this will be a transient error, you can click the [`Re-run jobs` drop down and select `Re-run failed jobs`](https://docs.github.com/en/actions/managing-workflow-runs/re-running-workflows-and-jobs#re-running-failed-jobs-in-a-workflow).

 It's possible that your workflow is misconfigured and is pointing to a resource that doesn't exist (whether because it was removed or someone made an error), in which case you'll have to identify a correct URL and update the workflow.

+## token-is-a-substring

+check-spelling tries to find "words" in your repository that it doesn't have in the dictionaries you've configured.
+It does that by applying heuristics to identify word boundaries.
+It also allows you to apply patterns to mask portions of lines.
+Most likely as a result of some patterns in the configuration, it found a "word" that wasn't in the dictionary, but when it looked through the line w/o applying the patterns, it couldn't determine where the word was.

+Most of the time, the fault is in pattern definitions, especially patterns that consume part of a word.

+### Resolution

+* Consider adding a `\b` or `\s` to the edges of your pattern.

+* It's possible to add the items to expect or to the dictionary if they're really correct.